Style & Design

 Living Room Minimalist Design Ideas

-When you’re ready to design your living room, please keep the mantra “less is more” in mind.
-If a piece of furniture is not functional, it’s not needed.
+When you’re ready to design your living room, keep the mantra “less is more” in mind.
+If a piece of furniture is not functional, it is not needed.
 It’s common for minimalist homes to skip rugs, accent chairs, and even end tables.

 Furniture is kept to the bare minimum, so are decorative pieces and wall art.
 Having fewer pieces in your living room allows you to invest in key pieces that will make the room pop and still feel warm and comfortable.